woodworking is a journey

 1. learn skills

-2. projects & clinics
+2. build projects

 Make cool stuff, gain fresh ideas, and access a guided practice

-3. woodshop studios
+3. woodshop membership

 Design and build almost anything, bring your ideas to life, and hone your craft